psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Ippomedon that day fervyde in halle.
 All fpake of hym both grete and fmalle,
 Ladyes and mayden by helde hym on,
-So goodly a youth they had fene non :
+So goodly a youth they had fene non:
 Hys feyre chere in halle theym fmerte
 That mony a lady fon fmote throw the herte.
 And in theyr hartys they made mone
 That there lordis ne were fuche one.
 After mete they went to pley,
-All the peple, as I you fay ;
+All the peple, as I you fay;
 Some to chambre, and fome to boure,
-And fome to the hye toure ' ;
+And fome to the hye toure';
 And fome on the halle ftode
-And fpake what hem thoht gode :
+And fpake what hem thoht gode:
 Men that were of that cite ^
 Enquired of men of other cuntre, Sec.